bcgsc/unikseq/README.md

    1. The reference accession and start-end positions of the conserved region (0-based coordinates, regionXX-XX)
    2. The size of the region (sizeXX) in bp.
 It will be equal or larger than -s.
-   3. The average proportion (%) of ingroup entries with reference kmers (over unique region length, propspcINXX.X %).
+   3. The average proportion (%) of ingroup entries with reference k-mers (over unique region length, propspcINXX.X %).
 It will be equal or higher than -p.
    </pre>

 ## Algorithm design and implementation <a name=algorithm></a>

-The algorithm starts by first parsing FASTA sequence(s) supplied by the user as “outgroup” (-o option) and “ingroup” (-i option) and extracting every word of length k (kmers, -k option) and their reverse complement and storing each in respective two-dimensional hash data structures, keeping track of the kmer occurrence in each FASTA entry for either sets.
-We point out that in/outgroup sequences need not start at the same position, nor be represented on the same strand since unikseq is kmer-based, so no specific DNA sequence formatting is required other than supplying a FASTA-formatted file (e.g. no need to adjust the sequence start for mtDNA genomes).
+The algorithm starts by first parsing FASTA sequence(s) supplied by the user as “outgroup” (-o option) and “ingroup” (-i option) and extracting every word of length k (k-mers, -k option) and their reverse complement and storing each in respective two-dimensional hash (or Bloom filter) data structures, keeping track of the k-mer occurrence in each FASTA entry for either sets.
+We point out that in/outgroup sequences need not start at the same position, nor be represented on the same strand since unikseq is k-mer based, so no specific DNA sequence formatting is required other than supplying a FASTA-formatted file (e.g. no need to adjust the sequence start for mtDNA genomes).

-The search for stretches of potentially unique sequence in a reference sequence (-r option) begins with the 5’ to 3’ extraction of a forward-strand kmer and querying of the above two hash data structures for 1) exclusion of the kmer in the outgroup and 2) inclusion of the kmer in the ingroup, moving the kmer frame over base by base until the entire FASTA sequence is read and all reference kmers have been interrogated.
-When a sequence kmer is not found in the outgroup hash data structure, it is deemed unique and its position and coverage in the outgroup set is tracked and a unique sequence stretch is initialized if the kmer demarks the beginning of a new unique region.
-A record of the kmer’s presence in the ingroup hash data structure is also kept for the purpose of plotting and evaluating the overall conservation of the unique sequence stretch in the ingroup (see the -p option described below).
-In the event that a unique kmer follows a kmer previously identified as unique, the last unique base is concatenated onto the growing unique sequence stretch on the 3’-end.
-This process is repeated until the end of the FASTA reference sequence is reached or until a condition is no longer met, including when the next kmer is found to be non-unique in the outgroup set.
+The search for stretches of potentially unique sequence in a reference sequence (-r option) begins with the 5’ to 3’ extraction of a forward-strand k-mer and querying of the above two data structures for 1) exclusion of the k-mer in the outgroup and 2) inclusion of the k-mer in the ingroup, moving the k-mer frame over base by base until the entire FASTA sequence is read and all reference k-mers have been interrogated.
+When a sequence k-mer is not found in the outgroup data structure, it is deemed unique and its position and coverage in the outgroup set is tracked and a unique sequence stretch is initialized if the k-mer demarks the beginning of a new unique region.
+A record of the k-mer’s presence in the ingroup data structure is also kept for the purpose of plotting and evaluating the overall conservation of the unique sequence stretch in the ingroup (see the -p option described below).
+In the event that a unique k-mer follows a k-mer previously identified as unique, the last unique base is concatenated onto the growing unique sequence stretch on the 3’-end.
+This process is repeated until the end of the FASTA reference sequence is reached or until a condition is no longer met, including when the next k-mer is found to be non-unique in the outgroup set.

-To facilitate the detection of unique regions that may be interspersed with non-unique kmers, a leniency parameter (-l option) is used to control the number of consecutive non-unique reference kmers that are tolerated in the outgroup.
-The unique sequence stretch extension is stopped when the number of consecutive reference kmers found in the outgroup set has exceeded that minimum -l threshold.
+To facilitate the detection of unique regions that may be interspersed with non-unique k-mers, a leniency parameter (-l option) is used to control the number of consecutive non-unique reference k-mers that are tolerated in the outgroup.
+The unique sequence stretch extension is stopped when the number of consecutive reference k-mers found in the outgroup set has exceeded that minimum -l threshold.
 A grace parameter (-m option) can also be used to adjust the tolerance, or uniqueness factor, in the outgroup.
-This is particularly useful when searching for unique regions in sets of very similar sequences, for instance, as -m describes the maximum proportion of outgroup sequences in the set that are tolerated before the reference kmer is considered unique (default set to 0, indicating no tolerance).
-The -m and -l parameters work hand-in-hand in controlling the stringency of unikseq, with -m describing the unique kmer tolerance rate threshold in the outgroup set, and the latter option allowing -l consecutive “non-unique” bases when that is not the case.
+This is particularly useful when searching for unique regions in sets of very similar sequences, for instance, as -m describes the maximum proportion of outgroup sequences in the set that are tolerated before the reference k-mer is considered unique (default set to 0, indicating no tolerance).
+The -m and -l parameters work hand-in-hand in controlling the stringency of unikseq, with -m describing the unique k-mer tolerance rate threshold in the outgroup set, and the latter option allowing -l consecutive “non-unique” bases when that is not the case.

-When the unique sequence can no longer be extended, it will be written to a FASTA file only when 1) it has reached a length of at least (-s option) bp in size, 2) its constituent kmers have been identified, on average proportion, in at least (-p option) % of ingroup sequences and, overall, 3) those kmers are at least (-u option) % unique, as specified by -l and -m.
+When the unique sequence can no longer be extended, it will be written to a FASTA file only when 1) it has reached a length of at least (-s option) bp in size, 2) its constituent k-mers have been identified, on average proportion, in at least (-p option) % of ingroup sequences and, overall, 3) those k-mers are at least (-u option) % unique, as specified by -l and -m.

-Unikseq also outputs a tab-separated value (tsv) file that tracks, at each coordinate relative to the reference sequence, the proportion of corresponding kmers in the outgroup and ingroup sets, and was used to generate the butterfly plots (below).
+Unikseq also outputs a tab-separated value (tsv) file that tracks, at each coordinate relative to the reference sequence, the proportion of corresponding k-mers in the outgroup and ingroup sets, and was used to generate the butterfly plots (below).
 Instructions and code for generating the butterfly plots in the R programming language are both available from the repository at the URL below.
 The intended use-case of unikseq is for identification of unique sequences in mitochrondrial [genome] and similarly short sequences (In initial tests comparing 52 x 2-5Mbp bacterial [HMP mock community] genomes, unikseq ran in 5m and required 54GB RAM).
 For larger, Gbp-size genomes, we recommend the use of unikseqBloom, included in the v1.3 commit of the code.
 Unikseq is developed in PERL and runs on any system where PERL is installed, requiring no additional library.
 It is distributed under GPLv3 license and available freely from github (https://github.com/bcgsc/unikseq).

 ## Quick reference <a name=quickref></a>